jceyrac/cv/cv.en.md

 Main objectives and achievements:
 - Increase revenus thanks to higher volumes of invoices covered but contained loss ratio
-- Strenghen the relationship with the main customer of the API, Cash in Time, a factoring product developed by the bank Crédit Agricole
+- Strengthen the relationship with the main customer of the API, Cash in Time, a factoring product developed by the bank Crédit Agricole
-- Make changes to the product to open it to new promissing markets (Germany, Belgium, US, Asia)
+- Make changes to the product to open it to new promising markets (Germany, Belgium, US, Asia)
 - As the first point of contact, manage effeciently the on-boarding of new clients
 - Continuous improvement of the product, such as process automation and the delivery of a client portal to improve the claim and collection process

 The Euler Hermes Digital Agency (EHDA) is a service of Euler Hermes, the french credit insurance leader, that was created to facilitate the creation of new innovative products in relation to credit insurance, the core business of EH.
-It's therefore organised to give as much autonomy as possible to the products managers in order to allow quick iterations.
+It's therefore organized to give as much autonomy as possible to the products managers in order to allow quick iterations.

 |**Methodology**|**Tech environment**|**Tools**|
 |----|----|----|